-TYPE OF FILING:

-□ INITIAL FORM □ AMENDMENT : AMENDMENT No.

-GENE CRAL INFORMATION

-1. Full name of information processor:

-2. Name(s) under which business is conducted, if different from item 1:

-3. If this filing makes a name change on behalf of the information processor in respect of the name set out in item 1 or item 2, enter the previous name and the new name:
+- 1. Full name of information processor: - 2.
+Name(s) under which business is conducted, if different from item 1: - 3.
+If this filing makes a name change on behalf of the information processor in respect of the name set out in item 1 or item 2, enter the previous name and the new name:

 Previous name:

 New name:

 4. Head office

-Address:

-Telephone:

-Facsimile:

-5. Mailing address (if different):

-6. Other offices
+- 5. Mailing address (if different): - 6.
+Other offices

-Address:

-Telephone:

-Facsimile:

-7. Website address:
+- 7. Website address: - 8.
 Contact employee

 Name and title:

-Telephone number:

-Facsimile:

-E-mail address:

 9. Counsel

 Firm name:

 Contact name:

-Telephone number:

-Facsimile:

-E-mail address:

-10. List of all marketplaces, dealers or other parties for which the information processor is for which it proposes to act as an information processor.
-For each marketplace, dealer or party, provide a description of the function(s) which the information processor performs other
+- 10. List of all marketplaces, dealers or other parties for which the information processor is acting or for which it proposes to act as an information processor.
+For each marketplace, dealer or other party, provide a description of the function(s) which the information processor performs or proposes to perform. - 11.
+List all types of securities for which information will be collected, processed, distributed or published by the information processor.
+For each such marketplace, dealer or other party, provide a list of all securities for which information with respect to quotations for, or transactions in, is or is proposed to be collected, processed, distributed or published.

-Exhibits

-proposes to perform.